SIB-Colombia/mamut/ISSUE_TEMPLATE.md

+1. Title the issue in a direct, informative and short way.
-1. Write down the browser used, e.g. "browser:firefox", "browser:safari", etc...
+2. Write down the browser used, e.g. "browser:firefox", "browser:safari".
-2. @members if needed.
+3. @members only if needed.
-3. In as much detail as possible describe the problem, question, help or task to be addressed.
+4. In as much detail as possible describe the problem, question, help or task to be addressed.
-4. Attach a picture if needed, please don't be lazy.
+5. Attach a picture only if needed.
+6. Always assing the proper labels following the label guide in the CBC wiki, please don't be lazy.
-5. Only if you're aware of the milestone please assign it.
+7. Only if you're aware of the milestone please assign it.

-For assignee:

--  _If can't be done explain in as much detail as possible, in a reasonable time before the milestone deadline._
--  _Don't close an issue when finished, the member assigned just should move the issue to the pile "tested and done"._